-Recognition of the importance of Louisiana having an educated citizenry.
+- 1. What is the type of indicator?
+Outcome, Supporting - 2.
+What is the rationale for the indicator?
+Recognition of the importance of Louisiana having an educated citizenry. - 3.
+What is the source of the indicator?
+How reliable is the source?
 Data will be retrieved from the Board of Regents' Statewide Student Profile System (SSPS).
-This system has been in existence for approximately 25 years and is considered reliable.
+This system has been in existence for approximately 25 years and is considered reliable. - 4.
+What is the frequency and timing of collection or reporting?
 The data are gathered twice annually, in the fall and spring.
-For this indicator, fall data (the national standard) will be used.

-The Regents' SSPS is a unit record system where each enrolled student, regardless of course load, is counted.

-6. Does the indicator contain jargon, acronyms, or unclear terms?
+For this indicator, fall data (the national standard) will be used. - 5.
+How is the indicator calculated?
+Is this a standard calculation?
+The Regents' SSPS is a unit record system where each enrolled student, regardless of course load, is counted. - 6.
+Does the indicator contain jargon, acronyms, or unclear terms?
 If so, clarify or define them.

-Headcount enrollment refers to the actual number of students enrolled [as opposed to full-time equivalent enrollment (FTE) which is calculated from the number of student credit hours enrolled divided by a fixed number].

-This indicator is the aggregate of all enrolled students in the nine universities in the University of Louisiana System.
+Headcount enrollment refers to the actual number of students enrolled [as opposed to full-time equivalent enrollment (FTE) which is calculated from the number of student credit hours enrolled divided by a fixed number]. - Is the indicator an aggregate or disaggregate figure?
+This indicator is the aggregate of all enrolled students in the nine universities in the University of Louisiana System. - 8.
+Who is responsible for data collection, analysis, and quality?